 Signs and Symptoms of Seasonal Allergies in Dogs

+So, how can you know if you have an allergic dog?
 The severity of an allergic reaction to seasonal allergens can range from mild to severe.
-Despite that, a perceptive owner should be able to easily recognize the signs, since even mild cases can cause your pup to feel serious discomfort.
+Despite that, a perceptive owner should be able to easily recognize dog allergy symptoms and signs, since even mild cases can cause your pup to feel serious discomfort.
 Don’t worry, they’ll be sure to let you know when something’s not right.
 Typically, the signs and symptoms of seasonal allergies in dogs include:

-- Scratching and/or biting – This is one of the most obvious signs of seasonal allergies in dogs.
+- Scratching and/or biting – This is one of the most obvious signs of seasonal allergies in dogs .
 Because dogs are more predisposed to absorb allergens via the skin, it’s the first place that reacts to the unwelcome substance.
-As a result they develop canine atopic dermatitis, which is:
+As a result they develop dog dermatitis, which is :

 A genetically predisposed inflammatory and pruritic allergic skin disease with characteristic clinical features.
 It is associated most commonly with IgE antibodies to environmental allergens.
 Although this definition encompasses many aspects of the pathogenesis and clinical aspects of the condition, it is important to remember that this disease has no pathognomonic clinical signs that permit a definitive diagnosis to be made upon initial owner interview and clinical examination.

 What they experience is quite similar to the discomfort of being covered with chicken pox or poison oak.
 So, they scratch or bite to try and relieve the intense itching.

 - Inflamed and/or infected skin – If skin infection or irritation is left alone, your dog will continue itching away despite the resulting damage to their skin.
 This often causes the skin, which is likely already red and inflamed, to react poorly.
 As a result, the affected area(s) can then develop secondary skin infections, which require specific antibiotics or medicines.